-The Firm's capital management objectives are to hold capital sufficient to:
+The Firm's capital management objectives are to hold The Firm's capital management objectives are to hold capital sufficient to:

-- Cover all material risks underlying the Firm's business activities; - Maintain "well-capitalized" status under regulatory requirements; - Maintain debt ratings that enable the Firm to optimize its funding mix and liquidity sources while minimizing costs; - Retain flexibility to take advantage of future investment opportunities; and - Build and invest in businesses, even in a highly stressed environment.
+- Cover all material risks underlying the Firm's business activities; - Maintain "well-capitalized" status under regulatory requirements; - Maintain debt ratings that enable the Firm to optimize its funding mix and liquidity sources while minimizing costs; - Retain flexibility to take advantage of future investment opportunities; - Maintain sufficient capital in order to continue to build and invest in its businesses through the cycle and in stressed environments; and - Distribute excess capital to shareholders while balancing the other stated objectives.

 These objectives are achieved through ongoing monitoring of the Firm's capital position, regular stress testing, and a capital governance framework.
+Capital management is intended to be flexible in order to react to a range of potential events.
+JPMorgan Chase has firmwide and line of business processes for its ongoing monitoring and active management of its capital position.

 Semiannually, the Firm completes the ICAAP, which provides management with a view of the impact of severe and unexpected events on earnings, balance sheet positions, reserves and capital.
 The Firm's ICAAP integrates stress testing protocols with capital planning.

 The process assesses the potential impact of alternative economic and business scenarios on the Firm's earnings and capital.
 Economic scenarios, and the parameters underlying those scenarios, are defined centrally and applied uniformly across the businesses.
 These scenarios are articulated in terms of macroeconomic factors, which are key drivers of business results; global market shocks, which generate short-term but severe trading losses; and idiosyncratic operational risk events.
 The scenarios are intended to capture and stress key vulnerabilities and idiosyncratic risks facing the Firm.
 However, when defining a broad range of scenarios, realized events can always be worse.
 Accordingly, management considers additional stresses outside these scenarios, as necessary.
 ICAAP results are reviewed by management and the Board of Directors.

-For further information on the Firm's ICAAP process and the CCAR, see Internal Capital Adequacy Assessment Process and Comprehensive Capital Analysis and Review ("CCAR"), respectively, on page 116 of JPMorgan Chase's 2012 Form 10K, and Comprehensive Capital Analysis and Review ("CCAR") on page 61 of JPMorgan Chase's 3Q13 Form 10-Q.
+For further information on the Firm's ICAAP process and the CCAR, see Internal Capital Adequacy Assessment Process and Comprehensive Capital Analysis and Review ("CCAR"), respectively, on pages 160-161 of JPMorgan Chase's 2013 Form 10K.

 VIII.
-Risk management
+Enterprise-Wide Risk Management